 Program Assessments

 The main purpose of program assessment, as outlined in Collected Rules and Regulations 20.035, is to improve the teaching and learning, research and creative activity, and service of individual units.
 In addition, MU’s program assessment serves an important function in the University’s accreditation through the Higher Learning Commission (HLC) of the North Central Association.
-In fact, MU is one of a select group of institutions pioneering a new model for continued accreditation.
 Program assessment is typically done every five years, with some variation depending on discipline-specific accreditation schedules.

-Assessment reports (approximately 15-20 pages) consist of two primary parts (see template below).
-Part One consists of a review of the academic unit’s current research and creative activity, teaching and learning, service, economic development, and inclusive excellence.
+Assessment reports (approximately 15-20 pages and engagement with the Educational Assessment App) consist of two primary parts (see template below).
+Part One consists of a review of the academic unit’s activities in research and creative activity, teaching and learning, service, economic development, and inclusive excellence.
 This assessment should be based on criteria and methods appropriate to the specific discipline as well as data provided by Institutional Research.
 Because of requirements related to MU’s accreditation with the HLC, all units that offer degree programs must include learning objectives and methods of assessing such objectives for each degree program in the teaching and learning component of this report.

 Based on the findings in Part One, Part Two describes the unit’s plans for the next review cycle.
 This section should identify the specific issues, problems, or concerns that this plan seeks to address, as well as identify specific goals and proposed strategies.
 At least one of these goals must focus on improving student learning.